IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

-# Deploy a Large Language Model (LLM) on IBM Power10
+# Deploy a Large Language Model (LLM) on IBM Power10 - Lab Education

+Goal of this lab is to showcase the basics (and the ease) of deploying a LLM (aka foundation models) on Power and how easy it is to switch to a different LLM.
+But before we do that, let's understand the ecosystem around LLMs (aka foundation models or Generative AI) in the context of IBM Power.

 In this lab, we will deploy 2 LLMs from [Hugging Face (HF)](https://huggingface.co/) on IBM Power10 using the on-prem lab environment that has been provisioned.
-Goal of this lab is to showcase the basics (and the ease) of deploying a LLM (aka foundation models) on Power and how easy it is to switch to a different LLM.

 ## What is Hugging Face?